If a child is in imminent danger then please dial 999 for the Police.

 We are committed to safe recruitment and selection procedures to ensure that all staff and volunteers have been appropriately screened prior to appointment, and to the provision of appropriate child protection training through the staff induction programme and within continuing professional development opportunities.

-Gavin Peevers (Deputy Head teacher) is the Designated Safeguarding Lead (DSL) at PCS.
-Mr Peevers has overall responsibility for the management of child protection and safeguarding concerns and referral to appropriate agencies, including East Sussex
+overall responsibility for the management of child protection and safeguarding concerns and referral to appropriate agencies, including East Sussex

 Jenna Tucker (Early Help Worker) is the Safeguarding Officer and works with young people and their families to promote social and emotional well- being.
-She supports the Designated ALeads to manage child protection and safeguarding across the school
+She supports the DSL and Deputy DSL's to manage child protection and safeguarding across the school.

 Maria Budd is Senior SENCo Assistant and Deputy DSL who works with young people and their families to promote social and emotional wellbeing